Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 Do I have to pay mortgage insurance for the life of the loan?

-• Freddie Mac (Conventional): Private Mortgage Insurance (PMI) will drop off once the loan balance reaches 78% of the original purchase price.
+• Fannie Mae and Freddie Mac (Conventional): Private Mortgage Insurance (PMI) will drop off once the loan balance reaches 78% of the original purchase price.

-• FHA: Mortgage Insurance (MI) will remain for the life of the loan.
-There are a couple circumstances when FHA MI will drop off after 11 years.
-Please Contact a mortgage expert for more info.
+• FHA: Mortgage insurance will most always remain for the life of the loan.
+However, there are a couple circumstances when it will drop off after 11 years.
+Contact a mortgage expert for more info.

-• VA: Mortgage Insurance (MI) will remain for the life of the loan.
+• USDA and VA: Mortgage insurance will remain for the life of the loan.

 Didn't find what you were looking for?